Table of Contents

-Before you start cleaning it Make sure it is completely cool.
+Unplug Your Toaster: Before you start cleaning it Make sure it is completely cool.
 It is best if you put it near a sink.
-That way it will be easier to clean up afterward.
+That way, it will be easier to clean up afterwards.
 And then put something under your toaster, like a newspaper or a table-cloth.

 Warning: Never soak the toaster in water to clean the heating implements!

 The next step is brushing off crumbs.
 You will do it with a brush.
 Just insert the brush into the toaster slots and brush the crumbs of the metal parts inside going in the downward direction that’s it, your interior is clean.